 Veneers are extremely thin, yet durable shells that are customized just for your smile.
 Made of porcelain, the veneers are made of tooth-colored materials that seamlessly cover the surface of your teeth, dramatically improving their appearance.
 With the help of porcelain veneers, teeth are quickly transformed, with changes that improve the color, shape, size, length, and alignment of each tooth.

 Porcelain veneers are among the most common form of veneers.
-The porcelain material is not only more stain resistant, but porcelain also has light reflecting properties that make it virtually indiscernible from natural teeth.
+The porcelain material is not only more stain resistant, but porcelain also has light-reflecting properties that make it virtually indiscernible from natural teeth.
 Click here to view our Smile Gallery, which has many examples of patients’ before and after photos with their new veneers.
-To find out if veneers are right for you, learn more below and schedule an appointment with Dr. Moore.
+To find out if veneers are right for you, learn more below and request an appointment with Dr. Moore.

 READ MORE: 8 Common Misconceptions About Veneers

 Should I Get Veneers?

 Have you ever wanted a perfect smile, but wanted results without long-term orthodontic care, teeth whitening, and more?
 Porcelain veneers may be the right choice for you.
 Porcelain veneers are common among patients who seek to fix: